-Isaiah stood before them one day and gave them the Word of God: "Come, all you who are thirsty, come to the waters; and you who have no money, come, buy and eat!
-Come, buy wine and milk without money and without cost.
+Isaiah stood before them one day and said: "Come, all you who are thirsty, come to the waters; and you who have no money, come, buy and eat!
 Why spend money on what is not bread, and your labor on what does not satisfy?
 Listen, listen to me, and eat what is good, and your soul will delight in the richest of fare" (Isaiah 55:1-2, NIV).

-The next truth in the prophet's message is this: God satisfies!
+The next truth in the prophet Isaiah's message is this: God satisfies!
 "Listen, listen to me, and eat what is good, and your soul will delight in the richest of fare.
-Give ear and come to me; hear me, that your soul may live" (Isaiah 55:2-3, NIV).
+Give ear and come to me; hear me, that your soul may live" (Isaiah 55:2-3).

 Jesus said to the dejected, rejected, thirsty, unsatisfied Samaritan woman: "Whoever drinks the water I give [her] will never thirst.
-Indeed, the water I give [her] will become in [her] a spring of water welling up to eternal life" (John 4:14, NIV).
+Indeed, the water I give [her] will become in [her] a spring of water welling up to eternal life" (John 4:14).

 Just as the body of a person cannot live without water, the spirit of a man or woman cannot be satisfied apart from God.
-It is not a religious cliche' when we say: "God satisfies."
+It is not a religious cliché when we say: "God satisfies."
 He alone can satisfy our spiritual thirst.
-David said: "Let them give thanks to the Lord for his unfailing love and his wonderful deeds for men, for he satisfies the thirsty and fills the hungry with good things" (Psalm 107:8-9, NIV).

 I could tell you of many people who explored every earthly resource for happiness and failed, but eventually came in repentance and faith to Christ and in Him found satisfaction.

-Now one last thing.
-This offer is for everyone: "All you who are thirsty, come to the waters" (Isaiah 55:1, NIV).
-God's grace leaps over racial barriers, skips across class distinctions, soars over social bars and finds its way to every hungry, languishing soul; to every class, caste, race, color and nation.
+This offer is for everyone: "All you who are thirsty, come to the waters" (Isaiah 55:1).
+God's grace leaps over racial barriers, skips across class distinctions, soars over social bars and finds its way to every hungry, languishing soul—to every class, caste, race, color and nation.

 Are you getting what you want out of life?
 Have you found peace and satisfaction?
 Don't spend your money, your time and your moral resources for that which will never satisfy.
-God impoverished heaven to enrich you.
-He gave His only Son that you might find peace and reconciliation.
-Turn your life over to God today.
+God gave His only Son that you might find peace and reconciliation.
+Turn your life over to God today »